Explore many weaving and fiber topics with other guild members.

 • Banded Together Tablet Weaving Study Group

-Banded Together is for anyone that shares an interest and enthusiasm for tablet weaving from beginners to experts.
+For anyone that shares an interest and enthusiasm for tablet and Inkle weaving from beginners to experts.
 We meet from 9:30 a.m. -11:30 a.m. on the fourth Thursday of the month at the Harvey Park Christian Church.
-Any questions about this group can be directed to tabletweaving@rmwg.org.
+Any questions about this group can be directed to tabletweaving@rmwg.org

 • Dances with Wool Spinning Study Group

-Dances with Wool Spinning Group meets on the second Saturday of the month in the Activity room of the church from 10:00 a.m. to 1 p.m.
+Meets on the second Saturday of the month in the Activity room of the church from 10:00 a.m. to 1 p.m.
 This group is currently meeting in person and welcomes new members at any time.
-There is not a planned project, but If there is something someone in the group wants to learn, there is probably someone who can teach it.
-This group meets year-round and is always willing to help someone new.
-Contact danceswithwool@rmwg.org .
+There is not a planned project, but if there is something someone in the group wants to learn, there is probably someone who can teach it.
+This group meets yearround and is always willing to help someone new.
+Contact Mirya Rule at danceswithwool@rmwg.org .

 • Adventures in Knitting

-Adventures in Knitting is a technique based knit along study group for all skill levels.
-We meet the third Monday of the month from 10:00 a.m. to 12:00 p.m.
+A technique based knit along study group for all skill levels.
+We meet on the third Monday of the month from 10:00 a.m. to 12:00 p.m at the church.
 During each meeting we discuss a specific knitting technique, along with patterns to practice what we've learned.
 Examples of knitting techniques to be studied include cast ons/offs, brioche knitting, cables, mosaic knitting, finishing techniques, mastering gauge, colorwork and more.
 Since knitting is done just one stitch at a time, new members are welcome to join at any time.
 We plan techniques and patterns to study as a group, so bring your ideas to share!
+Contact adventuresinknitting@rmwg.org

 • Mentoring